How to Use Speech-to-Text in Google Docs (Desktop & Mobile)

 Convert Speech to Text with Maestra

 Yes, Google Docs can transcribe audio to text free but it’s important to understand its limitations.
 The feature might suffice for casual notes or brainstorming sessions.
 However, when it comes to more serious documents where accuracy is critical, speech-to-text in Google Docs is not the best solution.
-You must choose a tool with a high accuracy rate and diverse language options to ensure the best possible results.
+You must choose a tool with a high accuracy rate and diverse language options to ensure the best possible results when converting speech to text.
 Here Maestra’s AI transcription technology, supporting 125+ languages, comes into the picture.

 Transcribing audio to text with Maestra is super simple.
 All you have to do is upload your audio file, select the audio language and click “Submit”.
 Maestra will convert your audio to text instantly with great accuracy.